microsoft/FeatureManagement-Dotnet/README.md

 ```

 In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of its filters must evaluate to true for the feature to be enabled.
 In this case, the feature will be enabled for 50% of users during the specified time window.

+#### Microsoft Feature Flag Schema

+The feature management library also supports the usage of [`Microsoft Feature Flag schema``](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v1.1.0.schema.json) to declare feature flags.

+If you want to use the `Microsoft Feature Flag schema`, you will need to follow [this schema](./schemas/FeatureManagement.Dotnet.v2.0.0.schema.json) to set up the `FeatureManagement` section of the configuration.

 ## Consumption